Kerbonaut-TS/FileMagnet/README.md

 ### Attraction logic and similarity rules

-The app will attract its location files that share similarities with the existing directory content:
+The app will attract to its location files that share similarities with the existing directory content:

 <b> Same Filenames </b>:
 - same extension